KunalSin9h/newsletter/README.md

 > The default username is `admin` and the default password is `admin`
 > You must change the password from the admin dashboard

-You hae to update the `email_client` section in the `./configuration/local.yaml` in order to use the email client
+You have to update the `email_client` section in the `./configuration/local.yaml` in order to use the email client

 1. Add a new subscriber